-Here is the simplified explanation of how we perform our alignments:
+Here is the simplified explanation of how we perform our vehicle alignments:

-- Perform a thorough test drive before pulling the vehicle into the shop.
+- Test Drive.
+We perform a thorough test drive before pulling the vehicle into the shop.
 Our mechanic drives your vehicle on a couple of different road surfaces.
 They are paying close attention to how it rides and steers.
 Is it pulling one way or another?
 Does the steering wheel return to the center after a turn?
 Does it feel too tight or too loose?
 Etc.

-- Once set up on the alignment rack, we enter all the vehicle info into the software.
+- Alignment Software Testing.
+We enter all the vehicle info into the software.
 It then measures the current alignment and compares it to the manufacturer’s suggested measurements.
 We then strategically adjust every adjustment available to optimum specification.
 Some vehicles only have a couple of adjustments but some vehicles have multiple.
 We work on a lot of European vehicles and they are great about giving us multiple adjustment points.

-- After setting all adjustments at optimal specifications, the mechanic performs another extended test drive.
-Once again we are verifying the steering wheel is straight and it doesn’t pull one way or the other excessively
+- Test Drive.
+After setting all adjustments at optimal specifications, the mechanic performs another extended test drive.
+Once again we are verifying the steering wheel is straight and it doesn’t pull one way or the other excessively.

 “This place was great.
 They gave me a fully comprehensive list of everything that was wrong with my car.
 Took my car in for an alignment and they realized my tires were mounted incorrectly.
 Would highly recommend Shadetree Automotive in Layton.”